GoogleCloudPlatform/qwiklabs-training-content/labs/MLGCP-KubeflowEndToEnd/instructions/en.md

 ### What you'll build

-In this lab you're going to build a web app that summarizes GitHub issues using a trained model.
+In this lab, you're going to build a web app that summarizes GitHub issues using a trained model.
 Upon completion, your infrastructure will contain:

 * A GKE cluster with standard Kubeflow and Seldon Core installations
 * A training job that uses Tensorflow to generate a Keras model